skyde/Interaction/README.md

 # Keyboard

-Avoid key chording, pressing more than one key at a time to reduce hand strain.
+Avoid pressing more than one key at a time (chording) to reduce hand strain.

 Press left footpedal to turns every key into a macro; All common shortcuts a single keypress.